 Women and peace and security

-32. With reference to its general recommendation No. 30 (2013) on women in conflict prevention, conflict and post-conflict situations and target 16.4 of Sustainable Development Goals, the Committee recommends that the State party adopt a national action plan for the implementation of Security Council resolution 1325 (2000) and ratify the Arms Trade Treaty.
+38. The Committee recommends that the State party adopt a national plan for the implementation of Security Council resolution 1325 (2000) on women and peace and security.

 40. The Committee recommends that the State party:

 (a) Take appropriate measures to improve the representation of women in decision-making positions of academic institutions;